stefanmomcilovic/Momcilovic-News/readme.md

-Need to install php-gd to be able to create news and edit news
+Need to install php-gd extension to be able to create news and edit news